 Switching Employers

-Employees with the Expat facility 30% ruling can switch to a new employer and benefit from the 30% facility again (for the remaining period out of a total of 5 years).
+Employees with the Expat facility (30% ruling) can switch to a new employer and benefit from the 30% facility again (for the remaining period out of a total of 5 years) as long as the employee meets the conditions of the scheme with the new employer.

-However, the period between changing employment to another company may not exceed three months.
+However, the condition is that the employment contract with the new employer is concluded within 3 months after termination of the work with the previous employer.
 The new employer must submit a new application for the Expat facility before this can be applied.

 Learn More